 Ingredients such as licorice and kojic acid have caused allergic reactions in some people.
 Stop using a product if it causes redness, rash, and itchiness.

-There’s also prescription-strength lightening products available if OTC products don’t cut it.
-Talk to your healthcare professional about these options, including ingredients such as prescription-strength hydroquinone or other bleaching agents.
+There are also prescription-strength lightening products available if OTC products don’t cut it.
+Talk to your healthcare professional about these options, including ingredients such as hydroquinone or other bleaching agents.

 For severe cases, laser treatments are another option.
 The greatest risk with these treatments is scarring, which could ultimately make dark elbows look even darker.

-Dark elbows can be frustrating and it can take time to reverse this type of skin problem.
-However, a solid skin care plan coupled with home remedies or medicated products can help you get rid of dark elbows.
+Dark elbows can be frustrating and it can take time to reverse this type of skin issue.
+However, a solid skin care plan coupled with home remedies or medicated products can help you lighten the color of dark elbows.

 If you don’t see results within a couple of months, check in with your healthcare professional.
 They can help you assess your current treatment plan and make other recommendations as needed.